hearts4cyno/hearts4cyno/README.md

 [![2023A606-02D9-498F-8307-2D029DBD9430.jpg](https://i.postimg.cc/kGC31Why/2023A606-02D9-498F-8307-2D029DBD9430.jpg)](https://postimg.cc/9RLnzw24)

 # dni :
-basic dni criteria , homophobia , transphobia ,
+basic dni criteria , homophobia , transphobia, racists, proshippers, pdf files, rcta/dcta, etc

+zoophiles, pro/com shippers, toxic shippers, ppl who think mizuki akiyama is a boy

 non-sharing self/yume shippers;

-i have good reasoning for this and i know not all ns yumes are like this but i have been harassed by non sharers in the past so id just rather not interact with them.
+-- i have good reasoning for this and i know not all ns yumes are like this but i have been harassed by non sharers in the past so id just rather not interact with them.

-toxic shippers

 albedurin/scaradurin, dottoscara/dottocollei, kaeluc, beikazu, tighlei, cylou & arlefuri/neuvifuri shippers
 or just in general c0mships/pr0ships ect. otherwise im pretty okay with most ships including rarepairs

-zoophiles, pro/com shippers, ppl who think mizuki akiyama is a boy

-THOSE hh/hb gi/hsr/hi3rd/zzz fans, if u sexualize minors (including fictonial one) weird dandy world fans (esp if u simp 4 any of them), pick me's, attention seekers, racists, proshippers, pdf files, rcta/dcta, etc
+THOSE hh/hb gi/hsr/hi3rd/zzz fans, if u sexualize minors (including fictonial ones) weird dandy world fans, pick me's, attention seekers

 do not copy and/or inspire from my skins on pt